Lecrapouille/MyMakefile/README.md

 ### Hello-World MyMakefile example

-Here a minimal MyMakefile project:
+Here is a minimal C++ project using MyMakefile:
 ```
 helloworld/
 ├── .makefile/